dmitrykuzmenkov/dtx/README.md

 ### format(pattern)
 Return formated string with pattern
-- YYYY - full year
-- YY - 2-digit year
+- %Y - The year as a decimal number including the century.
+- %y - The year as a decimal number without a century (range 00 to 99).
-- MM - 2-digit month
+- %m - The month as a decimal number (range 01 to 12).
-- DD - 2-digit day
-- hh - 2-digit hour
+- %d - The day of the month as a decimal number (range 01 to 31).
+- %H - The hour as a decimal number using a 24-hour clock (range 00 to 23).
-- mm - 2-digit minute
+- %M - The minute as a decimal number (range 00 to 59).
-- ss - 2-digit seconds
+- %S - The second as a decimal number (range 00 to 60).
+(The range is up to 60 to allow for occasional leap seconds.)

+- %F - Equivalent to %Y-%m-%d (the ISO 8601 date format).
+(C99)

 ### toDate()
 Return Date object of current date in object.